davestewart/nuxt-content-assets/README.md

 <img src="/image.jpg" width="640" height="480">
 ```

-Keeping this on prevents content jumps as your page loads.
+Turning this on prevents content jumps as your page loads.

+> [!CAUTION]
+> Don't use `imageSize: 'src'` in conjunction with Nuxt Image, as it can break the IPX provider and by extension, static site generation

 #### Prose components